ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/create-custom-sensitive-info-type-edm.md

 ## Overview

 With Office 365 for business, you can define [custom sensitive information types](custom-sensitive-info-types.md) that you can use to help prevent people from inadvertently or inappropriately sharing sensitive data within your organization.
+For example, you can use the Security & Compliance Center or PowerShell to define a custom sensitive information type based on patterns

-Now in preview, you can create custom sensitive information types that use Exact Data Match (EDM) classification.
+**Now in preview, you can create custom sensitive information types that use Exact Data Match (EDM) classification**.
 With this method, you can create a dynamic sensitive information type that works with secure, refreshable data.
 EDM looks for exact matches, not just patterns or proximity.

 > [!NOTE]
 > This feature is currently in preview.
 While in preview, EDM is supported for Exchange Online.